markheckmann/boxes/README.md

 To use the package, you need to know a few terms:

 - `box`: A container to store things.
 Things can be R objects or files.
-- `item`: Anything that is stored inside the a box.
+- `item`: Anything object is stored inside a box.
-- `pack`: adding an item to a box.
+- `pack`: Adding an item to a box.
-- `pick`: retrieving an item from a box.
+- `pick`: Retrieving an item from a box.

 Boxes are stored on your disk.
 Hence, anything put into it will remain there until you delete the box.
 Technically, each box is a separate